asterixcapri/neuron-mind/README.md

 > ⚠️ This is not a production-ready product, but an **exploratory project** to showcase how to structure intelligent agent workflows using tools, reasoning, and web search — entirely in PHP.

-The architecture is inspired by [Google's gemini-fullstack-langgraph-quickstart](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart), and reimagined using **Neuron-AI** and [Neuron-Graph](https://github.com/sixtynine-tech/neuron-graph).
+The architecture is inspired by [Google's gemini-fullstack-langgraph-quickstart](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart), and reimagined using [**Neuron-AI**](https://github.com/inspector-apm/neuron-ai) and [Neuron-Graph](https://codeberg.org/sixty-nine/neuron-graph).

 ---

 ## 🚀 Why Neuron-AI?

-`neuron-ai` brings agentic reasoning, tool calling, chat history, RAG, and integration with LLM providers (OpenAI, Ollama...) — all in native PHP.
+**Neuron-AI** brings agentic reasoning, tool calling, chat history, RAG, and integration with LLM providers (OpenAI, Ollama...) — all in native PHP.

 This project shows: